3 Effective Studying Tips for College that Actually Work!

 If you respond well to visual cues, color-code your notes by topic, chapter, or category to help with recollection.
 Then when you see a word or question on an exam, you’ll associate it with a specific color and be reminded of the topic.
 For example, information that you see as green may be associated with management styles, or a certain category of legal documentation.
 This can help remind your brain what that keyword or question was about.

 If you’re an auditory learner, record yourself reading your notes or instructional materials.
 Now, you can listen to your notes while walking the dog, working out, cooking dinner, or completing daily tasks.
 Another method is to repeatedly read your notes out loud to yourself.
-Each time, try to remember more content without having to reference back to your notes.
+Each time, try to remember more content without having to refer back to your notes.

 If you’re a reading/writing learner, it’s recommended that you try to take notes by hand.
 Even if given a PowerPoint presentation with everything you need to know, re-write the content yourself.
 This makes your brain think about it as you’re writing and gives you the opportunity to organize the content to a format you prefer.
 Creating paper flashcards gives you another opportunity to write down your notes, and using the flashcards means you re-read the material until you memorize the answers.